VojtaMarek/menu_api/README.md

 ## MENU API
 Add food menu for each restaurant.
 Use endpoints to manipulate with data.

+_Note: naming foods is used intentionally for demonstrating plurality of food, not incorrect english_

 Stack: Python 3.12, Flask, SQLAlchemy, MySQL (perhaps tested on SQLite)

 ### Install